Radioteletype: Early amateur radioteletype history

-Amateur Radio operators needed to modify their transmitters to allow for HF RTTY operation.
+Amateur radio operators needed to modify their transmitters to allow for HF RTTY operation.
 This was accomplished by adding a frequency shift keyer that used a diode to switch a capacitor in and out of the circuit, shifting the transmitter’s frequency in synchronism with the teleprinter signal changing from mark to space to mark.
 A very stable transmitter was required for RTTY.
-The typical frequency multiplication type transmitter that was popular in the 1950s and 1960s would be relatively stable on 80 meters but become progressively less stable on 40 meters, 20 meters and 15 meters.
-By the middle 1960s, transmitter designs were updated, mixing a crystal-controlled high frequency oscillator with a variable low frequency oscillator, resulting in better frequency stability across all Amateur Radio HF bands.
+The typical frequency multiplication type transmitter that was popular in the 1950s and 1960s would be relatively stable on 80 meters but become progressively less stable on 40 meters, 20 meters, and 15 meters.
+By the middle 1960s, transmitter designs were updated, mixing a crystal-controlled high frequency oscillator with a variable low frequency oscillator, resulting in better frequency stability across all amateur radio HF bands.

-During the early days of Amateur RTTY, the Worked All Continents – RTTY Award was conceived by the RTTY Society of Southern California and issued by RTTY Journal.
-The first Amateur Radio station to achieve this WAC – RTTY Award was VE7KX.
+During the early days of Amateur RTTY, the RTTY Worked All Continents Award was conceived by the RTTY Society of Southern California and issued by RTTY Journal.
+The first amateur radio station to achieve this WAC – RTTY Award was VE7KX.
 The first stations recognized as having achieved single band WAC RTTY were W1MX (3.5 MHz); DL0TD (7.0 MHz); K3SWZ (14.0 MHz); W0MT (21.0 MHz) and FG7XT (28.0 MHz).
 The ARRL began issuing WAC RTTY certificates in 1969.

-By the early 1970s, Amateur Radio RTTY had spread around the world and it was finally possible to work more than 100 countries via RTTY.
-FG7XT was the first Amateur Radio station to claim to achieve this honor.
+By the early 1970s, amateur radio RTTY had spread around the world and it was finally possible to work more than 100 countries via RTTY.
+FG7XT was the first amateur radio station to claim to achieve this honor.
 However, Jean did not submit his QSL cards for independent review.
-ON4BX, in 1971, was the first Amateur Radio station to submit his cards to the DX Editor of RTTY Journal and to achieve this honor.
+ON4BX, in 1971, was the first amateur radio station to submit his cards to the DX editor of RTTY Journal and to achieve this honor.
 The ARRL began issuing DXCC RTTY Awards on November 1, 1976.
 Prior to that date, an award for working 100 countries on RTTY was only available via RTTY Journal.

 In the 1950s through the 1970s, "RTTY art" was a popular on-air activity.
-This consisted of (sometimes very elaborate and artistic) pictures sent over rtty through the use of lengthy punched tape transmissions and then printed by the receiving station on paper.
+This consisted of (sometimes very elaborate and artistic) pictures sent over RTTY through the use of lengthy punched tape transmissions and then printed by the receiving station on paper.